library(nlme); library(performance); library(emmeans)

 To read more about selecting appropriate covariance structure based on your data, please refer to this link.

-The repeated measures syntax in nlme follow this convention: form = ~ time|grouping
+The repeated measures syntax in nlme follow this convention: corr = corAR1(value = (b/w -1 & 1), form = ~ t|g, fixed = (T or F))

-) is zero, and if fixed = FALSE
+is zero, and if fixed = FALSE

 (the current nlme default), this value will be allowed to change during the model fitting process.
+A covariate for this correlation structure must be a integer value.

 There are several other options in the nlme machinery (search “cor” for more options and details on the syntax).

-Fitting models with correlated observations requires new libraries including ‘mmrm’ and ‘nlme’.
-The ‘lmer’ package allows random effects only.
+Fitting models with correlated observations requires new libraries including mmrm and nlme.
+The lmer package allows random effects only.

 In this tutorial we will analyze the data with repeated measures from different experiment designs including randomized complete block design, split plot, and split-split plot design.